aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-shvat_(aharon.varady_2018-01-09).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-May it be your will, YHVH our elo'ah, elo'ah of our ancestors, to bless this month of Shvat for us, in the merit of Moshe our teacher who in this month, before he passed away on the 7th of Adar, began reviewing with the Jews the Torah that he taught them.
+May it be your will, YHVH our <em>elo'ah</em>, <em>elo'ah</em> of our ancestors, to bless this month of Shvat for us, in the merit of Moshe our teacher who in this month, before he passed away on the 7th of Adar, began reviewing with the Jews the Torah that he taught them.
 He gave them deep and stirring instructions (<em>mussar</em>) so that they might go in the correct path.
 </div></td>
 </tr>